5ourav07/admin-login-php/README.md

-Simple Login System with File Handling using PHP
+Simple Registration, Login, Logout System with File Handling using PHP